precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 3. Deactivate the layer with home row mods (keep holding down keys pressed in step 2)
 4. Tap the basic keycode onto which you wish to apply the modifier(s)
 5. Release all modifiers
 <!-- Animation of the above steps -->

+If you don't like holding down keys, you can afford to use one-shot mods instead since the modifiers are on a layer.
+This approach has been popularized by [Callum Oakley's userspace](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum).

 ### Combos